heribellaco/creative/content/portfolio/work10.md

 weight = 10
 +++

-This is a simple page where you can listen to a few demo single songs.
+This is a page where you can listen to a few demo guitar pieces of my music.

 <!--more-->
 This page was a template with simple html, css, javascript, and bootstrap.
 It shows the album cover image and some songs to listen.